First measurement of the $|t|$-dependence of incoherent J/$\psi$ photonuclear production

 This process can be divided in two contributions: coherent and incoherent production.
 The former refers to photon interactions with the colour field of the whole nucleus, and the latter to photon interactions with only one nucleon inside the nucleus.
-The incoherent production can be further divided in the interaction with a full nucleon or the interaction with sub-nucleon sized structures inside the nucleon; at HERA, these two processes were called elastic and dissociative, respectively.
-In this paper the same convention is followed.
+The incoherent production can be further divided in the interaction with a full nucleon or the interaction with sub-nucleon sized structures inside the nucleon; the latter is known as the dissociative contribution.
 The square of the momentum transferred during the interaction, the Mandelstam variable $\mant$, is related through a Fourier transform to the distribution of nuclear matter in the impact-parameter plane.
 This implies that collisions with a large scattering object, such as the whole nucleus, occur at small $\mant$, which for the case of Pb ions means $\mant\lesssim 0.01$~GeV$^2$.
-In the same way, collisions with a small object, like a nucleon, lead to larger $\mant$ values, of the order of 0.1~GeV$^2$.
+In the same way, collisions with a small object, like a nucleon, lead to larger $\mant$ values of the order of 0.1~GeV$^2$.
 If there are collisions with even smaller objects at a sub-nucleon scale, they would have even larger $\mant$.
 In the Good--Walker approach~\cite{Good:1960ba}, the coherent process is related to the average spatial distribution of gluons in the transverse plane, and the incoherent case is related to its variance~\cite{Miettinen:1978jb}.
-The applicability of this approach to LHC data has some caveats discussed in~\cite{Klein:2023zlf}.
+The applicability of this approach to LHC data may have some caveats as discussed in~\cite{Klein:2023zlf}.
 A recent study using this approach~\cite{Mantysaari:2016ykx} demonstrated the importance of including fluctuations of spatial distributions of gluons to describe the $\mant$-dependence of the dissociative cross section off protons measured at HERA~\cite{H1:2013okq}.
 Further work in this direction~\cite{Cepila:2016uku} revealed that the energy dependence of the dissociative process provides another signature for saturation.
 When the gluon saturation regime is reached, all gluon configurations in the proton appear similar, thus the cross section, which is proportional to the variance of the gluon field, decreases as the energy increases.
-Note that larger values of \mant are expected to be more sensitive to fluctuations, thus it is important to study the energy dependence at different values of \mant.
+Note that larger values of \mant are expected to be more sensitive to fluctuations, thus it is important to study the energy dependence at different values of \mant, where a decrease of the cross section with increasing energy would be a signature of saturation.